docker/awesome-compose/wordpress-mysql/README.md

     ...
 ```

-When deploying this setup, docker-compose maps the wordpress container port 80 to
+When deploying this setup, docker-compose maps the wordpress container's port 80 to
 port 80 of the host as specified in the compose file.

 ## Deploy with docker-compose